Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/family-literacy-reading-and-support-services/content.md

 </summary>

 #### What:
-Fun, free program for parents and children (0‒6 years) at home or in school
+Fun, free program for parents and children (0‒4 years) at home or in school
 - Free snacks, bus tickets and books
 - Parent learning time included
 - Have fun with books and songs
 - Learn activities to help your child in school
 #### Who:
-Parents with or without their children (0‒6 years)
+Parents with or without their children (0‒4 years)
 #### When:
-##### Fall and Spring
+- Spring, Winter, Summer, Fall - call for start dates
-8 weeks (2 hours, twice a week)
+- 8 weeks (2 hours, twice a week)
-Days vary depending on site
+- Days vary depending on site
 #### Where:
 Locations in Waterloo Region / online
 (call or email for details)